UID Label Requirements and Compliance: Everything to Know in 2026

 Popular substrate materials often selected for use with military equipment including UID assets are:

-Barcode Design.
-The recommended barcode symbology for military UID labels is the 2D data matrix format.
+The recommended UID barcode symbology for military labels is the 2D data matrix format.
 One of the main reasons why 2D barcodes are used is the higher density of data that can be encoded in the same physical space as compared to 1D barcodes.
 For an in-depth comparison of 1D vs 2D barcodes see our detailed guide to barcodes vs QR codes.

 The 2D Data Matrix format can store up to 2000 characters and is a globally recognized symbology.
 In certain situations, an encrypted Data Matrix code is allowed to protect particularly sensitive products and information.